gmkev97-web/DnD/2_World Almanac/Species/Playable/Elfs.md

 | Darkvision | 18m - 60m  |
 | Lifespan   | 750 years  |
 | legal age  | 150 years  |
-Often considered the most in touch with nature, Forest Elves
+Often considered the most in touch with nature, Forest Elves are known to wander and record  and settle only cities, that prioritize nature first.
+Sometimes they can be blind to new technology

 **Drow